goldenstein64/Copy/docs/API.md

 ### <a name="transform"></a> Transform

-The `Copy` module uses a table to keep track of what values have been copied so that it can return it again if it receives a reference to that same value:
+The `Copy` module solves recursive tables by using a mapping of original values to new ones.
+Any values that were already copied in a single `Copy()` call will be used again in subsequent assignments.

 **`T.Transform.BaseTraits`**